New California fire scorches wine country near San Francisco

 The Adventist Health St. Helena hospital suspended care and transferred all patients elsewhere, according to a statement on its website.

-The wine country blaze had burned 17 square miles (44 square kilometers) as of early Monday, according to the California Department of Forestry and Fire Protection, or Cal Fire.
+The wine country blaze had burned 17 square miles as of early Monday, according to the California Department of Forestry and Fire Protection, or Cal Fire.

-Numerous studies in recent years have linked bigger wildfires in America to global warming from the burning of coal, oil and gas, especially because climate change has made California much drier.
-A drier California means plants are more flammable.
+According to NewsNation affiliate KRON-TV, there are three new fires burning in the North Bay area.
+The Glass Fire erupted Saturday night while the Shady Fire and the Boysen Fire broke out Sunday.
+The Shady Fire and the Boysen Fire, are believed to be spot fires of the Glass Fire.
+All blazes are burning near the Napa-Sonoma County line.
+Authorities reported zero containment.

 Most of the losses occurred after a frenzy of dry lightning strikes in mid-August ignited a massive outbreak of fires.